-The undersigned: 1st party to the contract : 2nd party to the contract, fellow signatory : 3rd party to the contract, fellow signatory : Declare that they have made the following agreement: The trainee will be attached to the company for (period).
-The company offers the trainee the following: only for dance trainees: a daily training or warming-up; the opportunity to follow rehearsals and rehearse repertoire, depending on the decision of the artistic director as 1st, 2nd or emergency cast; the opportunity to obtain performance experience in the theatre performances and presentations produced by the company, depending on the decision of the artistic director; the opportunity to follow the programme of the training facility during company days off; the opportunity to take auditions with other companies; the opportunity to attend the official presentation of diplomas of the training facility; the trainee receives daily allowances on performance days in accordance with the accommodation expenses allowance in this CAO and a professional expense allowance in accordance with the compensatory allowance scheme of the trainee placement at the request of the company will be reimbursed by the company, insofar as necessary to supplement any student discount on public transport.
-The trainee agrees with the company and the training facility that: he will be available on a full-time basis to follow lessons, rehearsals and the presentation (and attendance) of performances in accordance with the applicable company schedule; he will not perform any work for third parties outside the company during the period of the contract without the express written permission of the company; he will immediately notify the company in the event of absence, illness, injury or any other impediments which may arise; he will make an appointment with his supervisor from the training facility every two months; he will make use of public transport discount options as far as possible for travelling expenses incurred as part of the trainee placement at the request of the company.
+Declare that they have made the following agreement:

+The trainee will be attached to the company for ... (period).

+The company offers the trainee the following:

+- only for dance trainees: a daily training or warming-up; - the opportunity to follow rehearsals and rehearse repertoire, depending on the decision of the artistic director as 1st, 2nd or emergency cast; - the opportunity to obtain performance experience in the theatre performances and presentations produced by the company, depending on the decision of the artistic director; - the opportunity to follow the programme of the training facility during company days off; - the opportunity to take auditions with other companies; - the opportunity to attend the official presentation of diplomas of the training facility: - the trainee receives daily allowances on performance days in accordance with the accommodation expenses allowance in this CAO and a professional expense allowance in accordance with the compensatory allowance scheme of the employer; - travelling expenses incurred as part of the trainee placement at the request of the company will be reimbursed by the company, insofar as necessary to supplement any student discount on public transport.

+Trainees agree with the company and the training facility that they will:

+- be available on a full-time basis to follow lessons, rehearsals and the presentation (and attendance) of performances in accordance with the applicable company schedule; - not perform any work for third parties outside the company during the period of the contract without the express written permission of the company: - immediately notify the company in the event of absence, illness, injury or any other impediments which may arise; - make an appointment with the supervisor from the training facility every two months; - make use of public transport discount options as far as possible for travelling expenses incurred as part of the trainee placement at the request of the company.
 Where this is not possible, the travelling expenses will be reimbursed by the company.

-The training facility agrees with the company and the trainee that: it will provide third party insurance for the trainee by the training facility; it will provide supervision for the trainee by a teacher on the staff during the placement period; it will maintain contact with the company and the trainee during the placement period.
+The training facility agrees with the company and the trainee that it will:

+- provide third party insurance for the trainee by the training facility; - provide supervision for the trainee by a teacher on the staff during the placement period; - maintain contact with the company and the trainee during the placement period.

 This agreement can be prematurely terminated by any of the parties for pressing reasons provided a period of notice of two months is observed.